Why do people replace their lawns with creeping thyme? How do I plant creeping thyme?

 How do I winterize creeping thyme?

 To winterize creeping thyme, it is essential to start by trimming back any dead or dying growth.
 This will help to encourage new development in the spring.
-Once the plant has been trimmed back, it should be mulched with a layer of straw or bark mulch.
+Once the plant has been trimmed, it should be mulched with a straw or bark mulch layer.
 This will insulate the plant and protect it from the elements.
 Finally, keeping the area around the plant free from debris and leaves is essential.
-A well-tended creeping thyme plant will likely survive the winter months and thrive in the spring.
+A well-tended creeping thyme plant will likely survive winter and thrive in spring.

 Is creeping thyme safe for dogs and pets?